 If you live in a politically stable country with an economy that grows faster than the world on average, investing a bit in the local market could be an option — but don’t overdo it because your government pension also depends on your country’s economy.

-In my case, I allocated 10% in Automation & Robotics ETF (RBOT) as a small bet on the progress.
-Another 20% is in the Chilean market — it’s convenient for me because I have some capital in Chilean peso.
-But I consider both of these investments risky, so in future I will shift allocations to create a bond-secured portfolio:
+In my case, I allocated 20% in the Chilean market — it’s convenient for me because I have some capital in Chilean peso.
+But I consider this investment risky, so in future I will shift allocations to create a bond-secured portfolio:

 Good luck with your investments, and remember to stay the course regardless of possible temporary losses!

 This is one more section for non-U.S. residents because local brokers in many countries are expensive and often don’t have access to the Irish ETFs we need.
 Americans can study their alternatives to Vanguard at Bogleheads wiki.

 Here’s a short overview of two brokers that consistently work with non-EU residents.
 Europeans can find more available brokers and detailed comparisons at Brokerchooser.